0C3L0T/vnfnet-thesis/questions/what is traffic generation.md

 2. SLA requirements

+- generate 'service request' according to [[Poisson distribution]] (see paper)

 We can say that traffic is only generated along a SFC.
 Or maybe the creation of the SFC *is* the traffic, since resources have to be allocated.

 is the SLA static though?
 I can imagine that if a VNF is not using all of its allocated resources, the resources can be "multi-threaded".

+ ==we need to generate a chain of VNFs, each with their resource requirements according to some model, which the remote agent has to efficiently embed.==